 — Paul Irish (@paul_irish) June 11, 2019

 - Chrome 76 will also come with Flash disabled by default as it switches to HTML5.
+It is already live.

 - Another feature is that you’ll be notified if a site is a Progressive Web App(PWA) by showing you an install button for you to download.

 - Chrome will also allow websites to serve a dark version of their websites based on a user’s preference.
+The dark mode has been improved with the inclusion of prefers-colors-scheme media query.
+This allows websites to enable dark mode automatically to match the user’s preferred mode.

 When’s it coming out?